HnZGaming/TorchAutoModerator/README.md

 1. Set `Exempt NPC factions` to your need.
 Should be ticked on for most cases.
 1. Register admin factions to `Exempt faction tags`.
 1. Measure how long your server takes to "warm up".
 Every grid appears laggy to the profiler when the server is starting up (for several reasons).
 Set `First idle seconds` to `180` (3 minutes) to be sure.
 1. Try to begin with a generous configuration.
-Set `Threshold ms/f per online member` to `3.0` and slowly bring it down.
+Set `Threshold ms/f per online member` to `3.0` and slowly lower it down.
 Set `Threshold sim speed` less than `0.7` so that broadcasting will only kick in when the server is under a considerable pressure.
 1. Set `MAX GPS count` lower than `5` otherwise they can clutter up the HUD of all players.
 1. Run `!lg scan` to manually scan top grids.
 Set `-buffered` to simulate the production result.
 Set `-broadcast` to broadcast resulting GPS entities (you should set `Broadcast to Admins only`).
 1. Run `!lg profile` to profile ms/f of factions per their online member count.